CARES Act: Higher Education Emergency Relief Fund for Students affected by the COVID-19 Pandemic.

 - CAN I HAVE THE GRANT BE APPLIED TO MY CURRENT SCHOOL BILLED CHARGES OR BOOK PURCHASES, RATHER THAN PAID TO ME DIRECTLY?

 - HOW CAN I HELP EXPEDITE THE RECEIPT OF FUNDS ONCE MY APPLICATION IS APPROVED?

 - WHICH EXPENSES ARE ELIGIBLE FOR EMERGENCY ASSISTANCE?

 - Emergency or temporary housing

-- Purchase of technology for distance learning (computers, software, internet, etc.) if previously face to face attending as of March 13, 2020.
+- Purchase of technology for distance learning (computers, software, internet, etc.) if previously face to face attending.

 - Study abroad costs related to cancelled or suspended programs, including unused supplies and Visa/Passport fees